ODonnellM/clickLight/README.md

    ```

 ####Instantiation

-Assuming we are working with the above HTML as our webpage, we can now look into instantiating the plugin.
-This would
+Working with the above HTML as our webpage, we can now look into
+instantiating the plugin.
+This is fiarl simple and be done in only one
+of two ways.
+Either with or without a configuration object.
+How you
+set up the config is up to you, I will do a basic full defaults as
+well as a simple config to showcase both approaches.

+A fully default instantiation would look like this:

   ```javascript
   $(function() {